 If you have brought a pet with you from Ukraine

-Bear in mind that your pet is not allowed to come into contact with other animals or people until it has been examined by a vet.
-This is important, as there are several cases of rabies in Ukraine every year while the disease has been eradicated in Sweden.
-The aim is to prevent the spread of rabies.
+This is important, as there are several cases of rabies every year in Ukraine, while the disease has been eradicated in Sweden.
+The aim of the rules is to prevent the spread of rabies.

 If you need medical care

 Adults who have a residence permit under the Temporary Protection Directive are entitled to emergency medical care, emergency dental care, and other urgent care.
 Medical care staff determine if your care needs are urgent.
 You are also entitled to care in connection with childbirth, care in connection with an abortion, advice on contraceptives, maternity care, and care under the Communicable Diseases Act (a law to prevent the spread of infectious diseases).
 To have access to these forms of care you first need to register with the Migration Agency.
 This applies for children as well as adults.
 You will also be offered a general health examination.